RichardJohnNowell/Citizens-and-Science/README.md

 <p>
 I asked three friends I have got to know over the decades since 2007 and how they feel about CS.
-Alice Sheppard works for University College London's geography dept. She is the community lead for the EXCITe project and as such meets a lot of interested people.
+Alice Sheppard works for University College London's geography dept. She is the community manager for the ExCiteS project and as such meets a lot of interested people.
 I first met Alice through a series of social events for citizens as a result of Galaxy Zoo.
 Alice was the moderator on the Galaxy Zoo forum and we took part in discovering rare galaxies.
 In 2009, she even came to speak at my local astronomy club about it, an event that is still on YouTube.
 </p>
 <p>
-Ine Theunissen lives in the Netherlands and is mainly a supernovae reporter.
+Ine Theunissen-Limpens lives in the Netherlands and is mainly a supernovae reporter.
 Indeed, such is Ine's skill in that task he has discovered over 130 supernova so far on his own and is on course to become one of the Galaxy Zoos' most prolific citizen scientists.
 While working within the Dutch health system, Ine has done more discovering than many professional scientists ever will.
 </p>
 <p>
 Christine Macmillan is a moderator on the present incarnation of